Kids saying bad words can stop down your entire life for a moment!

 If your children are speaking with a potty mouth the first question to ask yourself is, “Do I use these words in front of them?”
 If so, there you go.
 What words you consider “bad” can vary greatly from family to family, so I’m not here to give you a Don’t Say list.
 However, if your children start saying words or expressions that give you pause, work on your example first.

 Of course, you can tell your children that some subjects, words, phrases, or topics of discussion are adult appropriate, not child appropriate, but that doesn’t mean they’ll listen.
 If you don’t want them to listen, the best thing to do is save those convos for when the kids aren’t around.

-They heard it on TV or the radio
+They heard it on YouTube, TV, radio or on podcasts

 You can control what movies your children watch fairly easily.
 But TV and radio, that’s more difficult.
 Unless you are sitting with your kids the entire time they’re watching TV, there are commercials, channel changes, or other advertisements that might be shown you don’t approve of.